alimentadorweb/YARArulesFoundbythetool/README.md

 By accessing or using this repository, you agree to these terms and acknowledge that you do so at your own risk.

+## you can visit github.com/YARA-Rules/rules for more Yara Rules ##